brython-dev/brython/www/doc/en/browser.md

 > `<script src="prog.js"></script>`.

 > For instance, the module **jqueryui** in Brython standard library
-> provides an interface with the Javascript librairy jQueryUI.
+> provides an interface with the Javascript library jQueryUI.
 To use it in a
 > Brython script, you simply write `import jqueryui` without inserting the
-> Javascript librairies in the page.
+> Javascript libraries in the page.
 It's the module **jqueryui** that
 > loads them, using this function `load()`

 **browser**.`prompt(`_message[,default]_`)`